 FEMA administers the NFIP and it is a partnership between the federal government, the property and casualty insurance industry, states, local officials, lending institution, and property owners.

-Each year, approximately 60 participating private insurance companies are part of the Write-Your-Own (WYO) program that sells and services NFIP policies through their insurance agents.
+Each year, more than 50 private insurance companies participate in the Write-Your-Own (WYO) program selling and servicing NFIP policies through their insurance agents.

 FEMA retains responsibility for underwriting flood insurance coverage sold under that program and by the NFIP Direct.
 There are more than five million policyholders nationwide and the NFIP is the nation’s largest single-line insurance program providing nearly $1.3 trillion in coverage against flood.